klieret/wandb-offline-sync-hook/README.md

 ```

 #### With ray tune

+> **Note**
+> With ray tune, you might not need this package!
+While the approach suggested in the
+> [ray tune SLURM docs][ray-tune-slurm-docs] deploys the ray head on a worker node as well (so it doesn't
+> have internet), this actually isn't needed.
+Instead, you can run the ray head and the
+> tuning script on the head node and only submit batch jobs for your workers.
+> In this way, `wandb` will be called from the head node and internet access is no
+> problem there.
+> For more information on this approach, take a look at my [demo repository][ray-tune-slurm-test].

 You probably already use the `WandbLoggerCallback` callback.
 We simply add a second callback for `wandb-osh` (it only takes one new line!):